About

 The Housing Narrative Lab is focused on telling the story of who becomes homeless and why, and how safe and affordable housing is their first step toward stability and opportunity.
 We lead with equity because we know that Black, brown, Indigenous and immigrant people in our communities disproportionately bear the brunt of the nation’s housing crisis.

-We offer pro bono communications support for grassroots organizations and national advocates working to solve homelessness.
-We provide narrative research assistance, strategic communications, content creation and education and training.
+We offer communications services for grassroots organizations and national advocates working to solve homelessness.
+We provide both project- and campaign-based strategic communications and pro-bono rapid response support.
 We want to work together to advance the real story of why housing is out of reach for so many of our neighbors.
 Get in touch!

 Why Now